fizzed/blaze/README.md

 You can now just run these with `java -jar blaze.jar demo1` or `java -jar blaze.jar demo2`

+## Avoid "Terminate batch job (Y/N)" on CTRL+C in Windows

+If you leverage powershell on Windows, Blaze v1.6.0+ will install a `blaze.ps1` via the "-i" installer flag.
+This powershell script will help you avoid the infuriating "Terminate batch job (Y/N)" prompt on Windows.

+## Avoid zombie processes triggered with maven and CTRL+C on Windows

+On windows if you run maven, and it in turn creates child processes for javadocs, exec plugin, etc., in almost all cases, maven will close but leave the processes it opened still running.
+The problem is that Windows itself does not close the process hierarchy if the parent is terminated, like Linux or MacOS will do.

+As of Blaze v1.6.0+, any blaze exec() action will automatically destroy any running processes as well as any child processes upon shutdown via CTRL+C (or any reason for an exit).
+Blaze makes Maven on Windows much easier to use.

 ## But I can still do your previous example in a shell script?

 Yeah, I suppose so.
 But you'd probably use two shell scripts to define the